 "This is not the right time, I know what I need to do and when I need to do it, and it has nothing to do with your schedule."

 Verse 7: "The world cannot hate you, but it hates me because I testify about it that its works are evil."

 Talking to His brothers, Jesus said, You're no threat to the wrongly held beliefs of these people, so they're not out to get you.
-It' me they hate, because I tell them there is a better way and point out their evilness.
+It' me they hate because I tell them there is a better way and point out their

 Verse 8: You go up to the feast.
 I am not going up to this feast, for my time has not yet fully come."

-He obviously intended to go, but He would attend in secret, (at first).
+He apparently intended to go, but it would be in secret, (at first).

 Regarding: "My time has not fully come"

 He was to be the Passover Lamb, and would allow nothing to interfere with the timing of His execution on the cross.
 This is an excellent example of how God's timing applies to us!

 Verses 9-10: "After saying this, he remained in Galilee.
 But after his brothers had gone up to the feast, then he also went up, not publicly but in private."

 He sent His brothers ahead, then later went up to the feast of booths in private.
 (Women weren't required to stay in the booths, only the men).